Madagascar June 7-15, 2023

 Day 2 Thur June 8

 Get around Tana.
-The traffic in town is terrible, mostly because there are so many van taxis that park anywhere, go slow as they are looking for passengers.
+The traffic in town is terrible, mostly because there are so many van taxis that park anywhere, and go slowly as they are looking for passengers.

 Taxis are expensive.
-Mini vans cheapest but don’t leave till full and stop very frequently, hard to figure out routes.
-Moto taxis are my favourite, cheap, best to get through the bad traffic, offer the ability to go to many destinations.
+Minivans cheapest but don’t leave till full and stop very frequently, hard to figure out routes.
+Moto taxis are my favourite, cheap, best to get through the bad traffic, and offer the ability to go to many destinations.
 Some are very small scooters so look for the larger bikes.

 I used a moto taxi to go to the 27 km to Ambohimanga and stopped at two places.
 It was a tiny scooter and not so comfortable.
-Communication difficult so used Google translate a lot.
+Communication was difficult so used Google Translate a lot.
 80,000 there and back to Cotisse.

-King Andriamasinavalona (1675–1710) divided the Kingdom of Imerina into four quadrants that led to 77 years of civil war until 1793.
-The court was moved back to Antananarivo’s with Ambohimanga as the kingdom’s spiritual capital.
+King Andriamasinavalona (1675–1710) divided the Kingdom of Imerina into four quadrants which led to 77 years of civil war until 1793.
+The court was moved back to Antananarivo with Ambohimanga as the kingdom’s spiritual capital.
 Until French colonization of the kingdom and the exile of the royal family in 1897.

 The royal compound on the hilltop is surrounded by a complex system of defensive ditches and stone walls and is accessed by 14 gateways, of which many were sealed by stone disc barriers.

 Arrive at the base of the hill.
 Buy your ticket (10,000 MA).
-Walk approximately 500 up the paved road, pass several knick knack shops and a restaurant, climb more stairs at the end to arrive on a large flat courtyard.
+Walk approximately 500 up the paved road, pass several knick-knack shops and a restaurant, and climb more stairs at the end to arrive on a large flat courtyard.
 This is where the king received tributes.
 There is a heart-shaped stone where sacrifices were made.

 There are five small wood buildings, the tombs of several of the kings and above that the sacred pools, two water pools.

 I walked back the 500 m to the entrance and returned to Tana.
-Cost of moto taxi 80,000 MA.
+The cost of a moto taxi 80,000 MA.

 Cotisse Transport.
 They are the most reliable bus line to get around Tana.
 Use MB Sprinter vans.
-I was let off from my long moto taxi at Cotisse.
-The only way to book trips is in person – don’t answer the phone, email address doesn’t work and online website totally dysfunctional.
+I was let off from my long moto-taxi at Cotisse.
+The only way to book trips is in person – don’t answer the phone, the email address doesn’t work and the online website totally dysfunctional.
 Note that there is a booking office for Cotisse outside the Hotel Tripolitsa that is much more convenient than going all the way to the Cotisse main office.

 Soarano Train Station.
-A gorgeous colonial style train station that hasn’t had passenger trains for years.
+A gorgeous colonial-style train station that hasn’t had passenger trains for years.
 The inside has been all renovated and ready for stores.
-Now only an optician present.
-Outside lot is full of a market of tents selling food, clothes and knick knacks.
+Now only an optician is present.
+The outside lot is full of a market of tents selling food, clothes and knick-knacks.

-On fourth floor of building, small, all writing in French, all about Ile St. Marie, the main pirate haven in Madagascar.
+Pirates Museum.
+On the fourth floor of the building, small, all writing in French, all about Ile St. Marie, the main pirate haven in Madagascar.
 10,000 MA

 Monument to the Dead (Statue Madagascar).
 In the middle of Anosy Lake on the lower level of town.
 Connected by a good causeway whose entrance is blocked so can’t be accessed directly.
 Commemorates WWI soldiers.